-The Microgrids, Infrastructure Resilience, and Advanced Controls Launchpad (MIRACL) is a collaborative, multiyear distributed wind research effort to accelerate distributed wind technology development into the expanded distributed energy future.
+The Microgrids, Infrastructure Resilience, and Advanced Controls Launchpad (MIRACL) was a collaborative, multiyear research effort to accelerate distributed wind energy technology development.

-Distributed wind experiences many of the same deployment and operational challenges as wind deployed at the bulk-transmission scale.
-Controls, communication, and hardware for grid and microgrid integration of wind energy technology with other distributed energy resources are not well-developed or standardized.
-To address the concerns of the industry, and support development of useful case studies, the MIRACL effort aims to:
+Distributed wind energy experiences many of the same deployment and operational challenges as wind energy deployed at the bulk-transmission scale.
+Controls, communication, and hardware for grid and microgrid integration of wind energy technology with other distributed energy resources are not well developed or standardized.
+To address the concerns of the industry, and support development of useful case studies, the MIRACL effort aimed to:

 - Improve and validate capabilities of wind technology, at all scales, to integrate in a seamless "plug and play" manner with other technologies into microgrids through coordinated and secure controls and communications protocols

 - Conduct research, testing, and standards development to ensure that distributed wind technology can play an active role in high-renewable-contribution, distributed energy-driven grids of the future.

 Primary Research Areas

 - Valuation and Modeling

-Pacific Northwest National Laboratory is leading efforts to improve valuation of grid system contributions from wind as a distributed energy resource and accurately represent distributed wind in models.
+Pacific Northwest National Laboratory led efforts to improve valuation of grid system contributions from wind as a distributed energy resource and accurately represent distributed wind energy in models.

 - Advanced Controls

-NREL and Sandia National Laboratories are collaborating on advanced controls for hybrid distributed energy resource systems.
+NREL and Sandia National Laboratories collaborated on advanced controls for hybrid distributed energy resource systems.

 - Enhanced Resilience